Amambay Department: Orography and soil

 In the territory are predominant, from north to south sandstone and rocks.

 Amambay is the highest of Paraguayan territories, it reaches 300 to 400 meters, and the Punta Porá Hill reaches even 700 meters.
 The Amambay Cordillera serves as the natural limit with Brazil and from it parts the Serranía Cerro Corá, Tacurupytá, Guasú, Alambique, Tuna and Tangaró.

 Some isolated hills are: Tranquerita, Tacuara, Verón Cué and Cuatiá.

 Hydrography

 The Apa River delimits the territory to the North, just as the Estrella Stream does with Brazil.
 The Aquidabán River and the streams Tapiracuai, Aquidabán-mi, Cabayu and Guazú are also in Amambay.

 The West of the department is bordered by the Ypané River and others such as Tutytí, Aguaray Verde, Puente de la Tabla Puendy and Ypané-mi.

 Natural environment

 The entire department belongs to the Ecological Region of Amambay.
 The ecosystem has a great variety of fauna and flora.

 The richness natural resources in the region causes the department to be highly affected by deforestation.
-Some species of plants currently in danger of extinction include local palm tree species, karanday (Copernicia alba), array, Amambay fern, trébol, yvyra paje, kai kygua, and local cedars.
+Some species of plants currently in danger of extinction include local palm tree species, the karanday, the arary, various species of ferns, clovers, the yvyra paje, kai kygua, and local cedars.

-In addition, there are some animal species that are in danger too: agua’a sayju, jacaré ita, and guasuti.
+In addition, there are some animal species that are in danger too: gua'a sa'yju, jacaré ita, and guasuti.